Katsura Imperial Villa 桂離宮

 One of the finest examples of Japanese architecture and landscaping

-Katsura Rikyu is a former villa belonging to the imperial family, constructed in the 17th century.
+Katsura Imperial Villa was constructed in the 17th century for the imperial family.
 It is set in immaculately landscaped grounds dotted with teahouses.
 To visit the villa, you must apply to join one of the regularly scheduled daily tours.

 - The four teahouses, each an exquisite example of Japanese architecture